flagbit/applicant-frontend-junior/README.md

-This is a Weather App that used Weather API .
+This is a Weather App.

 ### Technologies Used :